Credit cards for college students

 Credit can play a major role in your financial future.
 And using a credit card responsibly is one way to build good credit.
 But as a college student, you may not have the credit history required for some credit cards.

 That’s where credit cards for college students come in.
-They’re designed for those with little to no credit history.
-Some even offer rewards, like the Capital One Savor Student and Quicksilver Student cards.
+They’re designed for students with little to no credit history.
+And some, like the Capital One Savor Student and Quicksilver Student cards, even offer rewards.
 Here’s what to look for in a student credit card and how to choose one that’s right for you.

 What you’ll learn: